Get now| The Ultimate Egypt travel guide compilation.

 Make sure to learn

 Shokran.
 Shokran means “thank you.”
 (The response is Afwan; you’re welcome).
-But, aside from showing off your good manners, shokran can also be a very useful way of politely but firmly refusing to buy, look, eat, or take something you don’t want.
-You’ll quickly discover that, especially among street vendors, any refusal in English is interpreted as an invitation to continue interacting with you.
+But, aside from showing off your good manners, shokran can also be a highly practical method of gently but firmly refusing to purchase, gaze upon, consume, or take anything you do not desire.
+You’ll soon find that any refusal in English is taken as an invitation to continue, particularly with street vendors. interacting with you.
 A firm shokran, on the other hand, is more likely to convey the disinterested message quickly.

 InShahAllah